bleeploads/covid-19-dashboard/README.md

 This project is namely used to display competency in Tableau.
 OWID's [COVID-19](https://ourworldindata.org/covid-deaths) data from 19 January 2020 - 2 January 2022 is used for this analysis.
 SQL Server was used for data processing before importing to Tableau to create the dashboard.

+The dashboard showcases metrics such as Total Deaths, Total Cases, COVID-19 Deaths as a % of the Population, and a geographic heatmap.
+As well as infection trends through the months, and a forecast until June 2022.

 ## Dataset Used

-The following tables will be used:
+The OWID dataset has been split into two separate tables, covid_deaths & covid_vaccinations The following tables will be used:

 | Table Name | Type | Description |